The Wolves by Sarah DeLappeDirected by Elizabeth Stroppel

 Purchasers should go to the merchandise table to retrieve their products.

 Gold Premium tickets are available for purchase until November 18, 2019.

 Celebrate the winter solstice and its warm traditions with a concert of original and traditional acoustic music drawn from the multi-platinum selling Winter Solstice series as well as their many solo releases.
 Windham Hill founder and Grammy-winning guitarist, Will Ackerman, Grammy-nominated singer, fiddler, pianist, songwriter Barbara Higbie, guitarist Todd Boston and cellist, Mia Pixley come together to lead a joyous holiday concert.

 William Ackerman founded Windham Hill Records in Palo Alto in 1975.
 The label's audiophile recordings were a run-away success with critics and audiences alike.
 Musicians including Michael Hedges, George Winston, Will Ackerman, Alex de Grassi, Barbara Higbie and Darol Anger and their group Montreux, Liz Story, Mark Isham, and Tuck and Patty quickly became internationally recognized.
 The name "Windham Hill" became synonymous with the best in acoustic music in the 1980s and 90s.
 Windham Hill's 10 Winter Solstice compilation recordings, selling in the many millions, "changed people's conceptions of seasonal music" (John Diliberto, Echoes radio show host).
 The Winter Solstice Concerts bring the music of Windham Hill full circle, 40 years after it was originally conceived on the Stanford campus.

 Admission: Orchestra $40 • Loge $35

-WP students from the stand-up introduction class perform live sets at NYC’s Gotham Comedy Club!
+Enjoy the laughter as WP students from the advanced stand-up class take their final exam by performing live at New York City’s Gotham Comedy Club!

 William Paterson University